Water Science Program Requests

-The WOW mobile will not go to an event if we do not have a completed W-9 from the requesting person/organization.
+- The WOW will not go to an event if we do not have a completed W-9 from the requesting person/organization.

-Refund policy: We will reimburse basic cost plus travel, but extras are non-refundable.
+- Refund policy: We will reimburse basic cost plus travel if necessary.

 - The WOW is an open air vehicle.
 There is no air conditioning or heating.